stbnrivas/sinatra-auth-engine/README.md

 this gem is programmers friendly, or i will try. reduce configuration assuming that you like sequel the ruby database toolkit in the sinatra apps

+# By configuration annotations

+configure: if user can be authenticate whitout account has been activated
+configure: name of tables and fields into DB do named dinamically
+configure: policy max device authenticated allowed:
+    - allow and delete some other token
+    - doesnt allow because exit in another device
+    - show list of devices to select which un authorized
+configure: if user without activation try authentication dont assume right behaviour
+    - allow if configuration
+    - disallow if configuration

 # TODOING list